Securing Your Documents: A Comprehensive Guide to PDF Digital Signature Validation

 Managing trusted certificates is like maintaining a list of approved IDs:

 • Understand the trust levels of certificates, which determine the extent to which you trust the signer.
 The trust level directly impacts the validation process.
-Validating digital signatures - The trust level of the certificate indicates the actions for which you trust the signer.
+The trust level of the certificate indicates the actions for which you trust the signer.

 • Add certificates to the Trusted Identity Manager.
 This action flags them as reliable sources.
-Validating digital signatures - To trust a certificate, it must be added to the user's trusted identity list in the Trusted Identity Manager.
+To trust a certificate, it must be added to the user's trusted identity list in the Trusted Identity Manager.

 • Set appropriate trust levels to permit specific actions.
 These actions include enabling dynamic content and embedded JavaScript, ensuring a balance between functionality and security.